Pratyushmjm/Pratyushmjm/README.md

 - 👋 Hi, I’m @Pratyushmjm
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m a frontend developer having approx 3 years of experience.
 - 💞️ I’m looking to collaborate on backend
-- 📫 How to reach me rpratyushgcr@gmail.com
+- 📫 How to reach me pratyushmjm21@gmail.com

 <!---
 Pratyushmjm/Pratyushmjm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.